Domiii/TrajectoryOptimization/README.md

 ## Test Case #2: Jumping Spring

 In this second example, I used a motor that controlled the contraction of a jumping spring (the contraction of the spring being the actuator).
-This is much more complex, since 1) this is a hybrid system, 2) the state space also has to account for velocity and non-penetrable geometry (specifically floor and ceiling) and (because of that) 3) our constraints have non-trivial (not to say very complicated) gradients.
+This is much more complex, since the state space is a lot bigger, we need to account for collision dynamics (effectively making it a system of hybrid dynamics) and (because of that) our constraints have non-trivial (not to say very complicated) gradients.
 Those constraint gradients are a huge matrix where each column needs to map correctly to the other inputs and outputs, making it rather tedious to compute.

 I remember, the results looked pretty good, but had a few bugs.